 11. J. Craig and Page T. Smith Scholarship

-Founded by the Avondale Mills CEO with a $10 million endowment in 2004, the J. Craig and Page T. Smith Scholarship receives nearly 1,000 applications annually from primarily low-income, first generation college students across Alabama.
-The Foundation provides up to full tuition and room and board at select in-state institutions for graduating high school seniors who’ve faced personal challenges but excelled with a minimum “C+” average and ACT score of 17.
+The J. Craig and Page T. Smith Scholarship was created by the Avondale Mills CEO in 2004.
+It has a $10 million endowment.
+It receives nearly 1,000 applications annually.
+These are mostly from low-income, first generation college students across Alabama.
+The Foundation provides up to full tuition and room and board at select in-state institutions.
+It’s for graduating high school seniors who’ve faced personal challenges but excelled with a minimum “C+” average and ACT score of 17.

 Contact